odoo/documentation/content/applications/general/iot/config/windows_iot.rst

 the :guilabel:`Rule Configuration` wizard.
 Now, the new rule is active and devices can connect to the Windows virtual :abbr:`IoT (Internet of Things)` box.

-.. _iot/windows/wordline:

 Worldline exception
 ~~~~~~~~~~~~~~~~~~~

 *Worldline* is a payment terminal that can be connected to Odoo's *PoS* (point of sale) system.
 It
 allows for a comprehensive and fluid payment experience for customers.
 Worldline is available in
-Belgium, the Netherlands, and Luxembourg.
+Benelux (coalition of Belgium, the Netherlands, and Luxembourg).

 When using the Windows IoT server to connect the Worldline payment terminal, it is necessary to
 create an exception in the Windows firewall so that a connection can be made between the Odoo